 For example, Price would consider purchasing a stock which is trading at 5x EBIDTA if he observes that a very similar company was bought for 10x EBITDA.
 He also carefully learns about the management of the company and determines whether they act on behalf of the interest of the shareholders without putting their personal motives first.
 Price further stresses the importance of determining the value of each segment of the company as separate entities.
 In short, Price evaluates a company by how much it would be worth if someone wanted to buy it today.

-Regardless of how other investors are using the market-cap weighing index and most do not prefer investing in companies which are in trouble, Price with his firm belief in his investment philosophy, sticks with it in good and in bad times.
-In accordance to his investment philosophy, Michael Price buys stocks of companies which are in trouble and selling their shares 30 percent to 40 percent below their estimated intrinsic value.
+Regardless of how other investors are using the market-cap weighting index and most do not prefer investing in companies which are in trouble, Price with his firm belief in his investment philosophy, sticks with it in good and in bad times.
+In accordance to his investment philosophy, Michael Price buys stocks of companies which are in trouble and selling their shares 30% to 40% below their estimated intrinsic value.

 “The worst mistake investors make is taking their profits too soon, and their losses too long.”

 “We know it’s easy to get swept away in a growth market.
 But I’ve been in this business more than 25 years and I’ve watched investors figure out a way to justify incredible multiples, only to see valuations collapse back to the underlying worth of the company.
-We are value investors, and at these prices, we aren’t going to buy names like Microsoft.”
+We are value investors, and at these prices, we aren’t going to buy names like Microsoft Corporation (NASDAQ:MSFT) .”

 “Whether they’re jukebox musicals – I hate the term – or new and hip, you gotta pick songs that support the story.
 If you don’t feel for the characters, if you’re not worrying about what is going to happen, you’re going to fail.”